 Holmes Run / Chambliss Crossing Project

-The City of Alexandria has completed its study of Holmes Run near the Dora Kelly Nature Park.
-Based on input from technical experts and the community, the City is proceeding with preparation of construction documents for the stream restoration and a crossing.
+The Chambliss Crossing project along Holmes Run near the Dora Kelly Nature Park incorporated stream restoration and a multi-use stream crossing across Holmes Run.
 The engineering and design analysis explored alternatives for a crossing and stream bank restoration for the banks between North Chambliss Street and the city limits.

 The Design was exceedingly sensitive to community desires and the process engaged the local community.

-- Updates the findings of an existing 2002 site/feasibility study for the Holmes Run Multi-use Crossing with particular consideration paid to recent flood events
+- Updated the findings of an existing 2002 site/feasibility study for the Holmes Run Multi-Use Crossing with particular consideration paid to recent flood events

-- Includes hydrology and hydraulic analysis at a preliminary crossing location to identify and propose stream bank stabilization and restoration options which should also be incorporated into design and construction plans
+- Included hydrology and hydraulic analysis at a preliminary crossing location to identify and propose stream bank stabilization and restoration options which should also be incorporated into design and construction plans

-- Includes all environmental assessments and environmental impact statements
+- Included all environmental assessments and environmental impact statements

-- Completes design for a crossing and shared-use path connections to existing trails
+- Completed design for a crossing and shared-use path connections to existing trails

-- Incorporates streambank stabilization/restoration for the banks between North Chambliss and the city line
+- Incorporated streambank stabilization/restoration for the banks between North Chambliss and the city line